bimdata/python-api-client/docs/IfcApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **bulk_delete_property_set**
-> bulk_delete_property_set(cloud_pk, ifc_pk, project_pk)
+> bulk_delete_property_set(cloud_pk, ifc_pk, project_pk, data)

 Delete many PropertySet of a model

          Bulk delete.
-You should send a list of ids in the body.
+You must send a list of ids in the body.
 These ids (or relations with these ids in case of many-to-many relation deletion) will be deleted  Required scopes: ifc:write

 ### Example